‘Bold And The Beautiful’ Spoilers For Thursday: Zoe Issues A Shocking Threat

-The Bold and the Beautiful spoilers for Thursday, December 31 reveal that there’s little love lost between two sisters.
-For at least one of the Buckingham sisters, the other has become a threat that she needs to get rid of as soon as possible.
+The Bold and the Beautiful spoilers for Thursday, December 31 reveal there’s little love lost between two sisters.
+For at least one of the Buckingham sisters, the other has become a threat she needs to get rid of as soon as possible.

 Zoe will make her feelings clear, according to the daily spoilers.
 She recently had an argument with her fiancé about Paris Buckingham (Diamond White) and shocked him with her feelings.
-She has no place for her in her life anymore, and she wants the social worker to leave town.
+Zoe has no place for her sister in her life anymore and she wants the social worker to leave town.

 Zoe Buckingham Issues A Threat

 Zoe feels threatened after Carter Walton (Lawrence Saint-Victor) told her that Paris could soon be working at Forrester Foundation.
-As seen below, she was livid because she wants her younger sibling to leave town.
-She demanded that he rescind the offer, but Carter stuck to his guns in their first fight.
+As seen below, she was livid because she wanted her younger sibling to leave town.
+Zoe demanded Carter rescind the offer, but he stuck to his guns in their first fight.

-When she doesn’t get her way with Carter, she will confront Paris.
+When she doesn’t get her way, she will confront Paris.
 According to The TV Guide, Zoe will threaten her sister not to move in on her life.
 She’s worked hard to establish herself in Los Angeles and doesn’t need her around.

 Paris does not know why Zoe is acting this way.
-She thought that their relationship was fine, but it seems as if she was wrong.
+She thought their relationship was fine, but it seems as if she was wrong.
 She may try to figure out why her sibling wants her out of the way.

 Today on #BoldandBeautiful, Zoe and Carter have their first argument when Zoe insists that he rescind the job offer made to Paris. pic.twitter.com/BZpJo0XLC9